Javascript is not enabled.

 Getty Images

-There’s no denying how massive Amazon has become in American life, for better or worse; it’s the go-to “everything store” for tens of millions of people, a behemoth that raked in some $514 billion last year.
+There’s no denying how massive Amazon has become in American life, for better or worse; it’s the go-to “everything store” for tens of millions of people, a behemoth that raked in nearly $575 billion in 2023.
 That’s why its name is so commonly used by criminals in scams of all stripes.
+And with the arrival of Amazon Prime Days on October 8 and 9, when many of its products go on sale, scammers may be ready to take advantage of consumers’ desire for great deals.

-The company was the most frequently impersonated organization in 2022, according to the Better Business Bureau, which collects scam reports through its BBB Scam Tracker.
+The company was the second-most frequently impersonated organization in 2023, according to the Better Business Bureau, which collects scam reports through its BBB Scam Tracker

 “Amazon’s a great target because they’re almost universal,” says Alex Quilici, CEO of YouMail Inc., an Irvine, California-based firm that tracks scam calls and offers robocall-blocking apps.
 “Very few people don’t do some ordering from Amazon.
 For them to get a call from Amazon or a fraud alert doesn’t seem that unusual.
 People just think, ‘Oh, this is Amazon trying to help me out.’ ”